billigitt/UnderreportedAndTemporallyAggregated/README.md

 NB: We do not do a large-scale study here and instead simulate reported incidence by choosing the most likely reporting given true incidence.
 This gives a simple, interpretable figure instead of re-running analyses to account for stochasticity.
 NB: Do we want to zoom in on figure to really show the effect?
 Could have these two and then zoom in from weeks 30-40 showing the same panels below these?

+## Skeleton of Manuscript

+# Introduction

+# Methods

+SS1: Outline that we compare 3 methods: Cori et al, Ogi-Gittins et al, and our new method on simulated and RWD.
+SS2: Outline Ogi-Gittins et al. and what it serves to do (account for temp-agg inc data)
+SS3: Detailed description of improvement to Ogi-Gittins et al., which gives rise to new approach.
+Add in algorithm describing method, as well as simple explanation that if we do the same as Method 1 but accept all simulations above
+SS4: Outbreak data-sets.
+A) Simulated data, B) Real-world data C) Real world data that is manipulated
+P1: Test on simulated data so that we can see difference in straightforward manner
+P2: Test on large number of epidemics in simulate data, and compare to Epi-Estim
+P3: Compare to Ogi-Gittins et al. (with simple scaling) on RWD
+P4: Then look at influence of different values of $\rho$ for simulated and real-world data.

+# Results

+# Conclusions